 Put simply, retail mobile apps can help you increase revenue.
 But there’s more to it — with a good retail app, you can improve the world around you by making your business more inclusive.
 Our digital product development company got plenty of experience in digital retail app development — want to hear a cool story?

 Jack owns a small pharmacy chain in Liverpool.
 He reached out to Zoftify in 2020, when lockdown measures saw his sales drop by 40%.
 Beyond this, he knew he needed a medicine delivery app because:

 - Brick-and-mortar drug stores are not an option for people with disabilities and chronic illnesses that require mobility solutions.

 - Access to healthcare is poor in rural areas — Jack wanted to make sure that people in remote regions could buy medicine when needed.

 Our retail store app development team started designing the prototype of Jack’s custom app right away.
-This is how it turned out:
+If you’re interested in how that works, check out our article on mobile app prototyping.
+This is how Jack’s app turned out:

 This project would be just fine if it just had all the features necessary for getting a medicine delivery.
 But it ended up being more than that: